trstovall/arka/README.md

       tax_rate: 1024                            # 1024 units per byte in each transaction is to be destroyed
       auth_period: 60 * 1000                    # Target period in ms between authority transactions
       auth_expiry: 2 ** 40                      # forget transactions past expiration (~35 years, in ms)
-      net_diff: 2 ** 25                         # work difficulty for nodes joining network
-      work_reward: 0.7                          # proportion of reward for (offline) work in payments vs in authority tx
+      work_ratio: 0.5                           # proportion of reward for (offline) work entries vs authority tx
       work_expiry: 0                            # max age of transactions allowed to be referenced by work entries
     challenge:                                  # prove a previous authority attempted double spend
       authority: ...shake256...                 # identify authority transaction by hash
-      tx1: ...payment tx hash...                # Just need to identify two transactions...
+      tx1: ...shake256...                       # Just need to identify two transactions...
-      tx2: ...payment tx hash...                # ...listing all can be pushed to another layer
+      tx2: ...shake256...                       # ...listing all can be pushed to another layer
     authority: ...ed25519 key...                # Miner's public key - all proceeds from this tx go to key
     difficulty: 2 ** 32                         # 2-byte float from 0 to 2**256-1 ([1-256] * 2 ** [0-255] - 1)
     nonce: 0-32 bytes binary                    # H(H(tx - nonce) | nonce) ~= 0